limebit/medmodels/docs/user_guide/02b_query_engine.md

 :::

 You can get to the same result via different approaches.
 That makes the query engine very versatile and adaptive to your specific needs.
-For instance, this produces the same result as [`medrecord.nodes_in_group("patient")`](medmodels.medrecord.medrecord.MedRecord.nodes_in_group){target="_blank"}.
 Let's complicate it a bit more involving more than one operand.

 ```{exec-literalinclude} scripts/02b_query_engine.py
 ---